May 15, 2024 · 12 min read

 Side-by-side, colorful images of brownstone homes with stitches and a bow drawn between the two.

-A community land trust (CLT) allows for local communities to collectively acquire and own land.
-It’s a model that creates shared value and enables communities to steward property in a way that meets their unique needs — from producing, protecting, and preserving affordable housing to maintaining community spaces, parks and gardens.
+A community land trust (CLT) allows local communities to acquire and own land collectively.
+It’s a model that creates shared value and enables communities to steward property to meet their unique needs — from producing, protecting, and preserving affordable housing to maintaining community spaces, parks and gardens.

-At CZI, we partner with several organizations working to advance the CLT model including the California Community Land Trust Networks, East Bay Permanent Real Estate Cooperative and the Los Angeles Community Land Trust Coalition.
+At CZI, we partner with several organizations reimagining what ownership in the US looks like and who can access it, including the California Community Land Trust Networks, Frolic and Trust Neighborhoods.

 Colorful sketches of detached homes and condos.